5 new books to read this week

 Children’s book of the week

-5. Diary Of A Wimpy Kid: Hot Mess by Jeff Kinney is published in hardback by Puffin, priced £14.99 (ebook £8.99).
+5. Tales From Muggleswick Wood by Vicky Cowie, illustrated by Charlie Mackesy, is published in hardback by Bloomsbury Children’s Books, priced £20 (ebook £14).
 Available now

-School is out for Greg Heffley in Hot Mess, the latest installment of the Diary Of A Wimpy Kid series.
-In his 19th book about antihero teenager Greg, Jeff Kinney brings us a summer holiday mystery which mixes a mission to keep Gramma’s meatball recipe secret with a comedy battle for supremacy between family members who appear to have descended on the vacation island just to cause drama – often with hilarious results.
-The real joy of Wimpy Kid tales is in Greg’s lack of awareness that his selfish outlook is often the root of most issues.
-Best friend and foil Rowley is a big miss from Hot Mess, but otherwise it’s more of the silly drawings and wacky adventures that so many kids love to return for book after book.
+East Yorkshire-based writer Vicky Cowie presents a stunningly bound gift edition combining five of her previous short stories, framed within a narrative of a grandmother reading to her grandchildren across a wholesome weekend sleepover at her countryside home.
+Interconnecting tales Muggleswick Wood, Kevin The Kelpie, The Biggest Blooming Beetle, The Secret Of Snittington Hall and Melvin The Mole are presented as bedtime tales, lovingly told to cousins creating a sweet, fantastical world young readers can dive into; vividly imagining the landscape and characters as easily as you might Kenneth Grahame’s Toad Of Toad Hall.
+With gorgeous illustrations from Charlie Mackesy – who you might recognise from The Boy, The Mole, The Fox And The Horse – this timeless collective brings to mind Beatrix Potter and A. A. Milne’s most beloved characters, and is a perfect gift for any young reader (aged four to eight years) this Christmas, to be handed down through generations.

 HARDBACK (FICTION)